Pairs of hands put together a world map

 TNDC Tenderloin After-School Program (TASP)

 TASP is a drop-in program where over 210 kids and teens play, learn, build leadership skills, celebrate different cultures, and explore San Francisco and opportunities for their future.
-Open to kids and teens aged 7 to 18, TASP often supports a participant from Elementary School to High School and later hires past participants as Youth Workers—making TASP a truly one-of-kind program.
+Open to kids and teens aged 7 to 18, TASP often supports a participant from Elementary School to High School and later hires past participants as Youth Coordinators—making TASP a truly one-of-kind program.

 During the week, TASP offers educational activities with different themes, such as Cultural Arts and STEAM (Science, Technology, Engineering, Arts, Math), tutoring support, weekly teen nights, and regular field trips.
 All activities are designed to respect a participant's cultural identity and foster a supportive environment that encourages kids to thrive inside and outside school, build relationships and self-esteem, and learn about other cultures.